-- CG methods are now commonly used in making motion pictures, music videos and television shows. - Many TV series regularly employ computer graphics methods. - > Graphics objects can be combined with a live action.
+- CG methods are now commonly used in making motion pictures, music videos and television shows. - > Many TV series regularly employ computer graphics methods. - > Graphics objects can be combined with a live action.

-Education And Training
+1.5 Education And Training

-- Computer-generated models of physical, financial and economic systems are often used as educational aids. - For some training applications, special systems are designed. - Eg. Training of ship captains, aircraft pilots etc., for visual operation.
+- Computer-generated models of physical, financial and economic systems are often used as educational aids. - > For some training applications, special systems are designed. - > Eg. Training of ship captains, aircraft pilots etc., - Some simulators have no video screens, but most simulators provide graphics screen for visual operation.
 Some of them provide only the control panel.